Disciplined, Determined, and Daring

 Transactional vs. Transformative

-Mr. Buscemi is a frequent speaker and guest lecturer on real estate finance at professional symposia and has written numerous articles on the topic of real estate and private equity finance in various publications, including Investor’s Business Daily, Forbes, and on television shows such as CBS New York, and Good Morning LaLa Land.
+A frequent speaker and guest lecturer on real estate finance, Buscemi has written numerous articles on the topic of real estate and private equity finance in various publications, including Investor’s Business Daily, Business Insider, Forbes, and as a guest contributor for Entrepreneur.com.
+He has also made appearances on television shows like CBS New York, Good Morning LaLa Land, and Ticker News.